How to Catch a Nutria with a Live Trap

 Key Takeaways

-• Bait the live trap with sweet potatoes or other food such as apples, making sure it is placed behind the trigger plate of the trap.
+• Bait the live trap with sweet potatoes or other food, such as apples, making sure it is placed behind the trigger plate of the trap.

-• Prevent nutria from entering your property again by removing any excess vegetation and disposing of brush piles.
+• Prevent nutria from entering your property again by removing excess vegetation and disposing of brush piles.
 If necessary, you may need to drain water from your land.

 Questions and Answers